-Thus in order to show that $\logic{K}$ has the interpolation property it is sufficient to show that the class of all modal algebras has the superamalgamation property.
-As we already mentioned in the beginning of this section, to prove this, we will make use of duality theory, a powerful technique that has many applications all over algebraic logic.
-The crucial idea of the J\'onsson--Tarski duality, is that modal algebras can be represented as algebras of clopen sets of modal spaces---Stone spaces (special topological spaces) equipped with a binary relation.
+Thus, in order to show that $\logic{K}$ has the interpolation property, it is sufficient to show that the class of all modal algebras has the superamalgamation property.
+For this, we will make use of duality theory, a powerful technique that has many applications all over algebraic logic.